recommend-games/blog/content/posts/reverse_engineer_bgg/index.md

 BGG calls this their **geek score**.
 Mathematically speaking, it is a *Bayesian average*, and calculates as follows:

 \\[ \textrm{geek score} = \frac{\textrm{number of ratings} \cdot \textrm{average rating} + \textrm{number of dummies} \cdot \textrm{dummy value}}{\textrm{number of ratings} + \textrm{number of dummies}} \\]

+Don't worry too much about the details though – *adding dummy votes* is really all you need to understand.

+OK, so that's the concept, but crucially that's not all the details.
+You still need to choose *how many* dummy votes you want to add and *what value* they should take.

 # TODO: link to some external resources: